How To Earn Your Pediatric Nursing Certification

 Nurses with a diploma, associate’s, bachelor’s, master’s, or doctorate in nursing are all eligible to sit for the examination.

-The CPN certification is nationally recognized for Magnet designation, which makes this one of the most appealing pediatric certifications for hospitals.
-As of December 2018, there are 29,216 nurses that hold their CPN certification.
+The CPN certification is nationally recognized for its Magnet designation, which makes this one of the most appealing pediatric certifications for hospitals.
+As of December 2021, there are 32,858 nurses who hold their CPN certification.

 Test-takers will know immediately following the exam if they passed or failed, and official results are mailed out 2-3 weeks after completion of the exam.